rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ssh user@your.node.ip.address
 ```

-As a reminder, **you should do this twice on two separate terminals, so you have a backup session just in case**.
+As a reminder, **you should do this twice on two separate terminals so you have a backup session just in case**.
 You can ignore the backup session for now - we'll tell you when you need it.
 Run the following commands **only in the first session**.